CryptoCaddy/web-app/docs/README.md

 Once API keys/secrets are entered, you can test getting exchange wallets and trade history by running the service locally and navigate to the proper port and endpoints:

 localhost:8080/api/testExchangeWallets

 localhost:8080/api/testExchangeTrades

+Note: at this time a json conversion error occurs in the return type for the exchange trades due to a cycle.
+The trades themselves are being properly fetched and created though.

 ##API Documentation